exexexll/Bumpin.io/PRIVACY-POLICY.md

 ## INTRODUCTION

-This Privacy Policy describes how Napalm Sky ("we," "us," "our," or "the Service") collects, uses, stores, and shares your personal information when you use our speed-dating platform.
+This Privacy Policy describes how BUMPIn ("we," "us," "our," or "the Service") collects, uses, stores, and shares your personal information when you use our speed-dating platform.

-**By using Napalm Sky, you consent to the data practices described in this Privacy Policy.**
+**By using BUMPIn, you consent to the data practices described in this Privacy Policy.**

 **DISCLAIMER: This document is a template and does not constitute legal advice.
 This should be reviewed and customized by a licensed attorney licensed in your jurisdiction before use.**